Marine plastic pollution: Land-based sources

-Nurdles

 Microplastics

 A growing concern regarding plastic pollution in the marine ecosystem is the use of microplastics.
 Microplastics are beads of plastic less than 5 millimeters wide, and they are commonly found in hand soaps, face cleansers, and other exfoliators.
 When these products are used, the microplastics go through the water filtration system and into the ocean, but because of their small size they are likely to escape capture by the preliminary treatment screens on wastewater plants.
 These beads are harmful to the organisms in the ocean, especially filter feeders, because they can easily ingest the plastic and become sick.
 The microplastics are such a concern because it is difficult to clean them up due to their size, so humans can try to avoid using these harmful plastics by purchasing products that use environmentally safe exfoliates.

 Because plastic is so widely used across the planet, microplastics have become widespread in the marine environment.
 For example, microplastics can be found on sandy beaches and surface waters as well as in the water column and deep sea sediment.
 Microplastics are also found within the many other types of marine particles such as dead biological material (tissue and shells) and some soil particles (blown in by wind and carried to the ocean by rivers).
 Population density and proximity to urban centers have been considered the main factors that influence the abundance of microplastics in the environment.

 A greater concentration of microplastics have been associated with rainfall events.
 The runoff after rainfall on land, where plastic production and degradation rate of plastic debris is higher, could deliver these microplastics into the aquatic environment.
 The greater the rainfall, the stronger the erosion effect of surface runoff on land will be, and the more plastic debris will be transported.

 Microplastics enter waterways through many avenues including deterioration of road paint, tire wear and city dust entering the waterways, plastic pellets spilled from shipping containers, ghost nets and other synthetic textiles dumped into the ocean, cosmetics discharged and laundry products entering sewage water and marine coatings on ships degrading.